pramsey/crunchyblog/randomfuncs/index.md

 * using Windows `CryptGenRandom()` on that platform, or
 * using the operating system `/dev/urandom` if necessary.

-So if you are interested in in a random number, just calling `random()` will get you one every time.
+So if you are interested in a random number, just calling `random()` will get you one every time.

-But if you want to put your finger on the scales, you can use the `setseed()` to cause your `random()` function to generate a deterministic series of random numbers, starting from a seed you specify.
+But if you want to put your finger on the scales, you can use the `setseed()` function to cause your `random()` functions to generate a deterministic series of random numbers, starting from a seed value you specify.

 ## Random Rows and Values